dwbapst/PaleoSoc_phylo_short_course_2019/index.md

 ## When and Where

-As usual for Paleontological Short Courses, our workshop will be held on the preceding Saturday, August 21st, before oral and poster sessions begin at GSA.
+As usual for Paleontological Short Courses, our workshop will be held on the preceding Saturday, September 21st, before oral and poster sessions begin at GSA.
 The short course will run from 8:00 AM to 5:00 PM (local Arizona time), and because this short course is being conducted as a workshop rather than a day-long symposium, we emphase that **attendees will get the most out of the course by attending the entire session**.
 The workshop we be held in the ‘Valley of the Sun’ ballroom at the Sheraton Phoenix Downtown Hotel.
 This hotel is located two blocks from the Phoenix Convention Center.
 Click [here for a pinned location on Google Maps](https://goo.gl/maps/h2arwUPWQLysU3N36).

 ## If You Want to Attend...